Italian-American cuisine: Further contact

 Over time, through an increased appreciation of Italian cuisine in the United States, as well as increased imports into the United States from Italy, there has been a push towards producing more authentic dishes, which use techniques and ingredients that are more native to Italy.

-On the other hand, e.g. carbonara, a dish unrecorded in Italy before World War II, may be due to an American influence in relationship to the allied liberation of Rome in 1944.
+On the other hand, some dishes popular in the United States, e.g. carbonara, a dish unrecorded in Italy before World War II, may be due to an American influence in relationship to the allied liberation of Rome in 1944.

 Popularity

-Italian-American food and Mediterranean cuisine has been highly influential in the American diet.
+Italian-American food and Mediterranean cuisine has in recent years been highly influential in the American diet.
 It is one of the top three cuisines in the United States, according to the National Restaurant Association:

 Prof. Donna Gabaccia in "Italian Americana" Winter and Summer 1998 volumes, no. 1 & 2 states that "food and cooking are powerful expressions of our ties to the past and to our current identity".

 "Italian, Mexican and Chinese (Cantonese) cuisines have joined the mainstream.
 These three cuisines have become so ingrained in the American culture that they are no longer foreign to the American palate.
 According to the National Restaurant Association study, more than nine out of 10 consumers are familiar with and have tried these foods, and about half report eating them frequently".